grucloud/grucloud/docusaurus/docs/azure/resources/Compute/RestorePointCollection.md

                       name: 'ConsistencyModeTypes',
                       modelAsString: true
                     },
-                    description: 'Gets the consistency mode for the restore point.
+                    description: 'ConsistencyMode of the RestorePoint.
+Can be specified in the input while creating a restore point.
+For now, only CrashConsistent is accepted as a valid input.
 Please refer to https://aka.ms/RestorePoints for more details.'
                   },
                   timeCreated: {
                     type: 'string',